 In the existing literature, most results about the minimax bound are in the asymptotic sense, while the constants in our result are precise and specified.
-Letting $N_n \to \infty$, the lower bound inequality in the Theorem \ref{thm-2} implies
+Letting $n \to \infty$ under the Assumption \ref{ass-8}, the lower bound inequality in the Theorem \ref{thm-2Euclidean} implies as $N_n \to \infty$

-for some constant $b^{\prime}$, by which we get the asymptotic minimax lower bound:
+for constant $b^{\prime}>0$, by which we get the asymptotic minimax lower bound: